aleph-im/front-aleph-account-page/README.md

-# Aleph Cloud Solutions
+# Aleph Account page

-Aleph Cloud Solutions is a [next.js](https://nextjs.org/) frontend dApp that allows you to easily deploy VMs on the aleph network, without worrying about the different configuration options; just launch the app, upload your code and dependencies and enjoy.
+Aleph Account page is a [next.js](https://nextjs.org/) frontend dApp that allows you to easily deploy VMs on the aleph network, without worrying about the different configuration options; just launch the app, upload your code and dependencies and enjoy.

 ## Develop locally